Inspired by Andrew Goodman

 We’re Building a New Citizenry

 As a global society, the problems we face are complex and it will take all “ordinary people” to affect change.
 The Andrew Goodman Foundation has assembled a hero citizenry, a collective of individuals who take responsibility for righting the world’s wrongs.
-From our leadership team to our student Ambassadors, our “citizens” are bound by a passion for democratic participation, and the collective good.
+From our leadership team to our Andrew Goodman Ambassadors, our “citizens” are bound by a passion for democratic participation, and the collective good.